techlead-shootorder/automation/packages/docs/pages/build-integrations/global-variable.md

 });
 ```

-It's used to set the action data to be processed by Automatisch.
+It's used to set the action data to be processed by automatisch.
 For actions, it reflects the response data that we get from the third-party service.
 Let's say for create tweet action it will be the JSON that represents the response payload we get while creating a tweet.